xavdid/website/posts/how-hackers-steal-your-data/index.md

 ---
 date: "2017-07-05"
-title: How Hackers Steal Your Data (and How to Make it Harder for Them)
+title: How Hackers Steal Your Data
 fact: The BBC broadcasts its first television news bulletin
 fact_year: 1954
 tags: [Reddit, security]
 og_img: ./images/og.png
 og_desc: The ins and outs of password security
+best_of: true
 ---

 Your data is in constant danger.